ktpbu/ktpdatabase/MAINTENANCE.md

 - Academic and professional resources should be periodically updated and improved.
 - Reviews should be periodically reviewed and removed if necessary.
 - All links should remain functional.

+## Contact
+- If there are any questions regarding maintenance, email Victor (vpverm@bu.eu).